kentlizardo/kentlizardo.github.io/_tabs/about.md

 </p>

 ### What is this site built with?
-A slightly [modified version](https://github.com/kentlizardo/kentlizardo.github.io) of [Chirpy by Cotes Chung](https://github.com/cotes2020/jekyll-theme-chirpy/), hosted with Github Pages.
+A [modified version](https://github.com/kentlizardo/kentlizardo.github.io) of [Chirpy by Cotes Chung](https://github.com/cotes2020/jekyll-theme-chirpy/), hosted with Github Pages.

-Changes include but are not limited to:
+Some changes include but are not limited to:
-- A gallery with responsive masonry and pagination
+- A gallery section with responsive masonry and pagination
 - Project cards from a `projects` collection
 - Pixel art icon for specific site paths
-- An upgrade to jekyll-paginate-v2
-- Enabled TOC on all page layouts

 ### What are your interests?
 - Video games as both art and software.
 The topics mentioned below are ones I am always interested in researching and implementing.